nas5w/interview-guide/README.md

 This guide is my attempt to codify my opinionated interview process for the benefit of the software development community.

+## Support this guide

+If you'd like to support this guide, all I ask is that you (1) ⭐️ star the repo and (2) share it with anyone who might be interested.

 ## View the guide

 To view the guide online, navigate to [https://interviewguide.dev](https://interviewguide.dev).